ANUBushfireInitiative/bushfire-drone-simulation/README.md

 # Installation

-This application has been designed to run on either a windows or a unix style operating system or terminal, however active development will likely be much easier on a unix style system.
+This application has been designed to run on either a windows or a unix style operating system or terminal.
+The windows installation will be sufficient if active development is not required, however active development will be much easier on a unix style system.
 On windows systems, this can be achieved using the windows subsystem for linux (WSL).
 The windows subsystem for linux can be installed by following the steps detailed [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Windows Installation Instructions

 On a windows system, we will install the drone simulation application in Windows PowerShell.
-You can open Windows PowerShell by opening File Explorer, navigating to the folder in which you want to start PowerShell, then typing powershell into the address bar and hitting enter.
-Alternately, you can start WindowsPowershell as an administrator by right-clicking the windows start button and selecting ```Windows PowerShell (Admin)``` and then navigating to the target folder using ```cd``` (change directory).
+To open Windows PowerShell as an administrator, right-click the windows start button and select ```Windows PowerShell (Admin)``` and then select "Yes" when prompted.

 ### Installing Chocolatey